 We work hard in Year 5 but we also have lots of fun.
 You will find below some important information about life in Year 5.
 There are also some good links to programs that will help you support your child’s learning journey.

-The class is taught each week on Monday, Tuesday and Wednesday by Mrs Whitehead and then by Mrs Morton on Thursday and Friday.
+The class is taught each week on Monday, Tuesday and Wednesday by Mrs Whitehead and then by Mrs Galbraith on Thursday and Friday.
 The class Teaching Assistant is Mrs Gallagher.

 Sponsored Run Day 22/05/19